NewGaea/adinjo-journalist/grammar/advanced_grammar/ch03_morphology/01_verbal_morphology.md

 ## TON Verbs

 The vast majority of verbs in Adinjo are TON verbs, named for the present tense suffix common to them.
-Adin linguists prefer the term **_taru votenu_** ('_t verbs_'), because the suffix for this class of verbs will always begin with the /**t**/ sound, unless it is assimilating to /**d**/ after a voiced stop.
-In common speech, they are often called **_kijuçinu votenu_** (_regular verbs_), because they are the most common form in the language -- even though their gerund formation is anything but regular.
+Adin linguists prefer the term **_votenu taru_** ('_t verbs_'), because the suffix for this class of verbs will always begin with the /**t**/ sound, unless it is assimilating to /**d**/ after a voiced stop.
+In common speech, they are often called **_votenu kijuçinu_** (_regular verbs_), because they are the most common form in the language -- even though their gerund formation is anything but regular.

 TON verbs are regular in that (**a**) they rarely, if ever, change the verb stem when they are applied, (**b**) they all share the initial /to/ sound in their conjugation, and (**c**) they always apply the negative after the tense (and voice) is formed.
 However, there is no consistent rule for forming the gerund of a TON verb, thus TON verbs are listed (lemmatized) in the dictionary in their gerund form, though the lexicon pages begin with the stem rather than the lemma.